-SH-CAPAC is a project launched on January 1st, 2016 to support EU Member States under particular migratory pressure in their response to health related challenges.
+SH-CAPAC is a project launched on January 1st, 2016 and ended on December 2016 to support EU Member States under particular migratory pressure in their response to health related challenges.
 The project is aimed at building capacity in areas of coordination practices, needs assessments, planning actions to strengthen the public health response of local health systems, improving access to health care, and developing health workers' competencies for the delivery of migrant/refugee sensitive health services.

-This project is being carried out by the following institutions: Andalusian School of Public Health - EASP (Spain, coordinator), Azienda Unità Sanitaria Locale di Reggio Emilia (Italy), Trnava University in Trnava (Slovakia), Jagiellonian University Medical College (Poland), International Centre for Reproductive Health / University of Ghent (Belgium), Academic Medical Centre/University of Amsterdam (The Netherlands) and University of Copenhagen (Denmark).
+This project has been carried out by the following institutions: Andalusian School of Public Health - EASP (Spain, coordinator), Azienda Unità Sanitaria Locale di Reggio Emilia (Italy), Trnava University in Trnava (Slovakia), Jagiellonian University Medical College (Poland), International Centre for Reproductive Health / University of Ghent (Belgium), Academic Medical Centre/University of Amsterdam (The Netherlands) and University of Copenhagen (Denmark).